Cloud monitoring for high-performing applications

 Conclusion

 Cloud security monitoring and cloud performance monitoring also imply adapting the monitoring software to an environment that is not completely managed by your organization.
 Operating hybrid cloud settings adds some advantages but also means facing new difficulties in monitoring compared to what you are already handling on your physical networks.
-To monitor it all, you need a state-of-the-art monitoring tool, like the Checkmk Cloud Edition.
+To monitor it all, you need a state-of-the-art monitoring tool such as the Checkmk Cloud Edition.

-Monitor with Checkmk all cloud-native technologies like managed databases, functions, and microservices across the main cloud vendors such as AWS, Azure, and Google Cloud Platform.
-With dedicated dashboards to easily visualize all your clouds, monitoring all the various resources and components becomes handy.
-Checkmk is capable of dealing with these ephemeral infrastructures.
+Monitor with Checkmk all cloud-native technologies like managed databases, functions, and microservices across all the main cloud vendors such as AWS, Azure, and Google Cloud Platform.
+With dedicated dashboards to easily visualize all your clouds, monitoring all the various resources and components becomes a simple matter.
+Checkmk is capable of handling these ephemeral infrastructures.

 FAQ